www.positive-palmistry.com

 Types of loops:

-Rajah, seriousness, humour, imagination, memory, royalty, power, courage, musical genius, nature and rhythm.
+Rajah, seriousness, humour, imagination, memory, royalty, power, courage, musical genius, nature, and rhythm.

-Loop of rhythm/music: this loop is found in the lower part of mount of Venus.
+Loop of rhythm/music: this loop is found in the lower part of Mount of Venus.
 The loop enhances the power of music or performing art.

 Nails

-Line on Nails: The horizontal, longitudinal line may be observed on the nails.
+The line on Nails: The horizontal, longitudinal line may be observed on the nails.

 Moons: The whitish half circles that form at the base of the fingernails.
 There is no significance if missing on small nails, but there may be an indication of a lack of energy, perhaps from deficiencies in the endocrine system if absent in larger nails.
 Misshapen or ragged moons also could indicate health problems.